tapesh02/nitro/README.md

 Installation

-If you have not installed the create-react-app please install else skil to next.
+If you have not installed the create-react-app please install else skip to next.

 ```bash
   npm i create-react-app